clalil/foodhub-client/README.md

 ---
 ## Test Coverage and Continuous Integration (CI)
-[Coveralls](https://coveralls.io/) was used to test our code coverage during this project.
+[Coveralls](https://coveralls.io/) was used to test our code coverage for the API during this project.
+[Istanbul](https://istanbul.js.org/) was used to test our code's Cypress test coverage for the Client side of the project.
 Continuous integration was handled using [Semaphore](https://semaphoreci.com/).

 ---